BenLauwens/ThinkJulia.jl/docs/src/chap19.md

 An element can only appear in a set once, so if an element in `t` appears more than once, the set will be smaller than `t`.
 If there are no duplicates, the set will be the same size as `t`.

 We can also use sets to do some of the exercises in Chapter 9.
-For example, here’s a version of `uses_only` with a loop:
+For example, here’s a version of `usesonly` with a loop:

 ```julia
 function usesonly(word, available)